lukasoppermann/html5sortable/CONTRIBUTING.md

 If you are unlucky you might get a conflict.
 You will need to resolve it just like a merge conflict.

 ### Interactive rebase
-You should only have meaningful commits, as this makes it easier for us to understand what you where doing.
+It is nice to try to send only meaningful commits, as this makes it easier for us to understand what you where doing.
 However when working one often has commits like `fix` or `update`.

 To remove those and create an easy to understand history you can use `git rebase -i` – an interactive `-i` rebase.